Late-day storm chances continue, with a First Alert for the Fourth of July

 Temperatures look to stay in the lower 90s for midweek next week, with isolated to scattered storms continuing.

 Potential Tropical Cyclone Two is moving westward, along South America’s northern coast, and is on a track toward Central America by the weekend.
-This system is expected to become Tropical Storm Bonnie, and could strengthen into a hurricane.
+This system is expected to become Tropical Storm Bonnie at any point.

 At this point, this system looks to have no impacts on the United States, yet could have impacts for any travelers to Central America this weekend.
 The latest forecast track has this tropical system moving into the Pacific Ocean by early next week.